Asian markets rise ahead of US inflation data

 People are also reading…

+South Korea’s central bank on Wednesday hiked its policy rate by an unprecedented margin of 0.5 percentage points to 2.25%, seeking to tamp down price increases that have been worsened by soaring energy and commodity prices and disruptions caused by Russia’s war on Ukraine.

-New Zealand’s central bank on Wednesday lifted its benchmark interest rate half a percentage point to 2.5% as it attempts to dampen inflation.
-It was the third time this year that the Central Bank of New Zealand had lifted the cash rate by 50 basis points, following hikes in April and May.
+New Zealand’s central bank also lifted its benchmark interest rate by half a percentage point to 2.5%.
+It was the third time this year that the Reserve Bank of New Zealand had lifted the cash rate by 50 basis points, following hikes in April and May.
 There was also a quarter-percentage-point rise in February.

 The S&P 500 lost 0.9% to 3,818.80, declining for a third day.
 Technology, health care and energy stocks accounted for a big share of losses.